Join us at the virtual roundtable carried out by GLACY+ Project in cooperation with APWG.EU

 Just before proceeding with immediate event escalation and reaching out to Computer Security Incident Response Team (CSIRT), IJDE advises to answer the below questions:

+These questions need to be answered to assess the impact on the organization of the event response itself.
 At this stage of the forensic readiness plan, you are already prepared to answer these questions with ready policies and incident response budget estimations.
 Refer to the third step of the forensic readiness plan.

 Below you can find listed three signs, that security teams are looking for, in evaluating the potential damage and vulnerability of the event: